SmithEcophysLab/biol6301_writing_spring2024/nick_notes/nick_writing_notes.md

 elevated CO2 will lessen per-leaf-area demand for soil nutrients.
 This will increase the nutrient pool available in models, lessening nutrient limitations to biomass growth and the land carbon sink.

+## exercise 5.1
+- did they do a good job of identifying the larger issue?
+	- no, it is more or less unclear what the problem is (equivalency of above-below ground traits maybe?)
+- style of opening?
+	- no direction opening
+- pawn push or queen launch
+	- queen launch I think?
+- narrow or broad audience?
+	- narrow (too narrow?)

+## exercise 5.3
+Global temperatures are increasing as a result of increasing CO2 in the atmosphere.
+Efflux of CO2 from soils as a result of soil respiration is XX gC per year, XX times greater than CO2 emissions from anthropogenic activities.
+Soil respiration is an enzyme driven process, meaning that it tends to increase exponentially with temperature.
+Thus, increasing temperatures may increase respiratory CO2 fluxes, thus creating a positive feedback to climate change.
+However, it is unclear what the temperature response of soil respiration is.

+Many cancer patients are resistant to chemotherapy.
+Some resistance is associated with GGT, which can block the apoptotic cascade in tumor cells.
+We examine whether pre-therapy inhibition of GGT can increase chemotherapy effectiveness by reducing tumor cell resistance.